 Do you want a beautiful, robust and healthy brain?
 How about a big serving of calculus for lunch.

-Here at Kalebr, we believe in future proofing students for the imminent changes coming to their work, life and play.
+Here at Kalebr, we believe in future proofing learners for the imminent changes coming to their work, life and play.
 While this may sound like a funny, made up, or irrelevant term, we see it as crucial, necessary and the basis of Kalebr's philosophy of education.

 We don't know what the future job market will look like.
 Of course, we can make assumptions, more of this, less of that, though we can't be sure.
-What we do know is, that if we equip students with skills that are integrated and are based on problem-solving, critical thinking and real-world problems, then the future can throw anything it wants at our young learners.
-If Students learn segregated subjects that aren't linked or applied to the real world in any meaningful way, they'll be less prepared for the future than those who do.
+What we do know is, that if we equip learners with skills that are integrated and are based on problem-solving, critical thinking and real-world problems, then the future can throw anything it wants at our young learners.
+If Learners learn segregated subjects that aren't linked or applied to the real world in any meaningful way, they'll be less prepared for the future than those who do.

 Volume = length x base x height